 If you are getting married or forming a civil partnership in a religious building, please ask the registrar how your document will be delivered to the ceremony venue, as arrangements can vary.

 You will need to pay £35 per person when you book to give notice.

 Provided you attend your appointment with the right documentation, this will be used to pay the statutory notice fee of £35 per person.

 This payment is non-refundable in the event of cancellation, lateness or arriving with missing documents.
 You can amend your appointment date up to 48 hours in advance if needed.

-Please note that we are currently working on a new booking system which reflects the change in the law on 1 July 2021, but this has not yet been launched.
 Please make sure you read this page carefully before you book to ensure you are booking in the right office and bringing the right documents.